93 Highland Avenue

-The University of Toronto President's Estate is a 3.5 acre property with a 32-room residence for the president of the University of Toronto.
-It is located at 93 Highland Avenue in the Rosedale neighbourhood of Toronto, Ontario, Canada.
+93 Highland Avenue (also known as the President's House or President's Residence) is the official residence for the president of the University of Toronto.
+The 32-room house is situated on a 3.5 acre property in the Rosedale neighbourhood of Toronto, Ontario, Canada.
 The property overlooks the Park Drive Reservation Ravine formed by Yellow Creek and goes from Highland Avenue halfway down to the floor of the ravine.

 The house was built between 1908 and 1910 by Toronto architects Wickson and Gregg.
 It was the home of gold-mining magnate David Dunlap and his philanthropist wife, Jessie (who donated the David Dunlap Observatory to the University of Toronto in 1935 in honour of her late husband).
 After Mrs. Dunlap's death in 1946, the house went through one owner before being purchased in 1956 by U of T as a suitable residence for its president.

 Gardens and natural history

-The upper lawn is bounded by mature oak (Quercus) and sugar maple (Acer saccharum) on the north with a single mature specimen of Acer saccharinum and Ailanthus altissima next to the thirty two room estate house and a Robinia pseudoacacia on the eastern edge of the half acre lawn.
+93 Highland's upper lawn is bounded by mature oak (Quercus) and sugar maple (Acer saccharum) on the north with a single mature specimen of Acer saccharinum and Ailanthus altissima next to the thirty two room estate house and a Robinia pseudoacacia on the eastern edge of the half acre lawn.

 A steep grassed slope flows south to the second terrace where the greenhouses, sheds and cold frames are located on the west side and a large gazebo situated beneath two large Salix babylonica which have since, blown down in a windstorm in the early 2000s.
 Beneath a stone step lies the remains of a family pet whose name (Billy, 1947) is inscribed upon the stone.
 From here the second slope; peppered with Syringa vulgaris and stumps of trees and shrubs long gone, flows onto the third terrace where several varieties of Malus grow, along with Euonymus europaeus, Sorbus aucuparea and Robinia pseudoacacia.

 The greenhouses and grounds had been abandoned for six months except for some grass cutting by the University of Toronto Grounds Department in 1981, as the Estate Gardener had died that spring.
 It took the next Estate Gardener two weeks to get the two growing greenhouses and sheds up to working condition, and it wasn't until September that the plants in the conservatory were transplanted, divided, cleaned and rejuvenated.